-Body / Function Responsibility BOD Definition of corporate objectives and risk strategies, definition of the Company's risk profile, which will be used as a significant input to the ORSA Approval of the budget/business plan Establishment of a suitable ICS, especially with regards to the ORSA Understanding, review, challenge and approval of the annual ORSA report of the Company

-Body / Function Responsibility Risk Committee Review and challenge of the annual ORSA report of the Company and recommendation for approval to the BOD Recommendation for improvements in systems, procedures and processes, and adaptation as necessary in accordance with ORSA results Senior Management Dissemination of information on risk strategies and procedures to the employees concerned Ensuring that there is adequate expertise and knowledge amongst the employees and officers of the Company to successfully carry out the different tasks required Understanding of the ORSA of the Company Risk Management Function Preparation of the Risk Management policies Identification and monitoring of key risks faced by the Company Establishment of methods for risk monitoring and measurement Coordination of the preparation and implementation of the ORSA Actuarial Function Provision of technical assistance to the ORSA process owners with regards to key technical areas e.g. valuation issues, re-insurance issues, stress testing, etc. Calculation of several results required for ORSA.
-Finance Function Preparation of financial projections in accordance with the strategic plan approved by the BOD Preparation of financial projections in accordance with the stress tests Preparation of Pillar 1 capital planning and projection of own funds based on the planning Departments Compliance and cooperation with the request for collection of data for the implementation of the ORSA and preparation of the ORSA report Participation in the risk assessment exercise and support to the RMF Adoption of all risk management policies and procedures approved by the BOD
+Body / Function Responsibility BOD Definition of corporate objectives and risk strategies, definition of the Company's risk profile, which will be used as a significant input to the ORSA Approval of the budget/business plan Establishment of a suitable ICS, especially with regards to the ORSA Understanding, review, challenge and approval of the annual ORSA report of the Company Risk Committee Review and challenge of the annual ORSA report of the Company and recommendation for approval to the BOD Recommendation for improvements in systems, procedures and processes, and adaptation as necessary in accordance with ORSA results Senior Management Dissemination of information on risk strategies and procedures to the employees concerned Ensuring that there is adequate expertise and knowledge amongst the employees and officers of the Company to successfully carry out the different tasks required Understanding of the ORSA of the Company Risk Management Function Preparation of the Risk Management policies Identification and monitoring of key risks faced by the Company Establishment of methods for risk monitoring and measurement Calculation of all the relevant Capital Requirements and other results of the ORSA exercise Preparation of the ORSA Actuarial Function Provision of technical assistance to the ORSA process owners with regards to key technical areas e.g. valuation issues, re-insurance issues, stress testing, etc. Calculation of the Best Estimate Liability Results to use in the ORSA Calculation of other results required for ORSA Finance Function Preparation of financial projections in accordance with the strategic plan approved by the BOD Preparation of financial projections in accordance with the stress tests Preparation of Pillar 1 capital planning and projection of own funds based on the planning Departments Compliance and cooperation with the request for collection of data for the implementation of the ORSA and preparation of the ORSA report Participation in the risk assessment exercise and support to the RMF Adoption of all risk management policies and procedures approved by the BOD